.

 Leonie Duquet

-Leonie Duquet (1916 1977) was a French nun who was killed within the Dirty War that took place during the military regime of Argentine President Jorge Rafael Videla.
+Leonie Duquet was a French nun who was killed in the Dirty War that took place during the military regime of Argentine President Jorge Rafael Videla.

-Leonie Duquet dedicated most of her life to religion, becoming interested in the Catholic ministry since she was young.
-She joined the Catholic church in France, and, after taking vows as a nun, she traveled to many countries, on many church-related missions.
+Leonie Duquet dedicated most of her life to religion, becoming interested in the Catholic ministry when she was young.
+She joined the Catholic Church in France, and, after taking vows as a nun, she traveled to many countries, on many church-related missions.

 Related websites